 The second volume of Space, Time, and Deity also contains a relatively brief discussion of beauty, and other forms of value.
 Alexander hugely expands on this account in his 1933 monograph; see Section 4.2 below.

-Alexander’s system drew many admirers, but few converts.
-Alexander engaged in extended correspondence on Space, Time, and Deity—his letters with F. H. Bradley, C. D. Broad and C. Lloyd Morgan are particularly important—and much of it has survived in the Samuel Alexander Papers held at the John Rylands Library, Manchester.
+Alexander engaged in extended correspondence on Space, Time, and Deity: his letters with F. H. Bradley, C. D. Broad, and C. Lloyd Morgan are particularly important.
+Some of the Bradley correspondence can be found in Bradley’s (1999) Collected Works.
+Other letters can be found in Samuel Alexander Papers, John Rylands Library, Manchester.

-One of the optimistic conclusions of Space, Time, and Deity is Alexander’s thesis that in the future deity will emerge as a quality of the universe as a whole.
+One of the optimistic conclusions of Space, Time, and Deity is that, in the future, deity will emerge as a quality of the universe as a whole.
 This deity-world emergence is akin to mind-body emergence.
 In the following passage, Alexander explains that we should not identity God with spacetime.
 Instead, the spacetime system is in the process of “engendering” God:

 The universe, though it can be expressed without remainder in terms of Space and Time, is not merely spatio-temporal.
 It exhibits materiality and life and mind.
 It compels us to forecast the next empirical quality of deity.
 On the one hand, we have the totality of the world, which in the end is spatio-temporal; on the other the quality of deity engendered or rather being engendered, within that whole.
 These two features are united in the conception of the whole world as expressing itself in the character of deity, and it is this and not bare Space-Time which for speculation is the ideal conception of God.
 (Alexander 1920ii: 353–4)